mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 The situation is different when a client reads from multiple actors.
 Imagine two event-sourced actor replicas where a client updates one replica and observes the updated state with the reply.
-A subsequent from the other replica, made by the same client, may return the old state which violates causal consistency.
+A subsequent (TODO what?) from the other replica, made by the same client, may return the old state which violates causal consistency.

 Similar considerations can be made for reading from an event-sourced view after having made an update to an event-sourced actor.
 For example, an application that successfully appended an entry to ``ExampleActor`` may not immediately see that update in